You are here

 Herschel Edmond Knapp

-Herschel Knapp, PhD, MSSW, has more than 25 years of experience as a health care professional in a variety of domains.
-In addition to his clinical work as a psychotherapist, primarily in hospital settings, he has provided project management for innovative implementations designed to improve the quality of patient care via multisite, health science implementations.
-He teaches master’s-level courses at the University of Southern California; he has also taught at the University of California, Los Angeles and California State University, Los Angeles.
-Dr. Knapp has served as the lead statistician on a longitudinal cancer research project...
+Herschel Knapp, PhD, MSSW, has more than 30 years of experience as a health care professional in a variety of domains.
+In addition to his clinical work as a psychotherapist, primarily in hospital settings, he has provided project management for innovative interventions designed to improve the quality of patient care via multisite, health science implementations.
+He teaches master’s and doctoral courses at Yeshiva University; he has also taught at the University of California, Los Angeles, University of Southern California, California State University, Los Angeles, and California State, San Bernardino.
+Dr. Knapp has served as the...
 More About Author

 Also available as a South Asia Edition.